basilleaf/curated_retweet_bot/README.md

-a bot that retweets my favorites, to be run on cron
+a bot that retweets my favorites, to be run on cron job

-for @hellohiking
+in use for <a href = "https://twitter.com/hellohiking">hellohiking</a>